artugrande/zorrito/README.md

 List foxes for a given season

-Inspect all activity stored on Filecoin
+Inspect all activity stored on Filecoin.
+See the backend repo for this (command: "test:metadata": "tsx src/test-dataset-piece-metadata.ts") : https://github.com/MateoEmilio1/zorrito-finance-backend

 ### 🧬 Zorrito DataSets on Filecoin